huyduong95/nabweb/README.md

   -- VERSION = 89

-The browser in framework is only support Chrome and Firefox
+The browser in the framework is only support Chrome and Firefox

 ** Note: There also has a another way to set Browser and Version by VM Command.

     -ea -DBROWSER=Chrome -DVERSION=89 Dcucumber.filter.tags="@NABTest"

+## Report
+This framework using Allure Report.

+1. Install Allure Report.
+2. Using Terminal (on Mac) or Command Prompt (on Windows) and navigate to the source code.
+After run successfully. the report will generate into target/allure-reports.
+3. Navigate into target folder, and using command `allure serve` to generate the report.